 In a voluntary capacity, I have held numerous committee and advisor member roles in schools and colleges, where I have led on child safeguarding agendas, fundraising, enterprise and estate planning projects.
 I am also an advocate of positive mental health and actively promoting well-being practices in the workplace that aid a healthy work-life balance, such as meditation and mindfulness.

+My role involves working with school and college staff, understanding the needs of their students and working collaboratively to engage and support young people age 16+ into successful futures.
+I work with colleagues across the university to organise and deliver events and workshops both on our Hendon campus and in colleges and schools.
 Having previously taught GCSE and A level Business Studies, Psychology and Sociology, I recognise the importance of ensuring students are well prepared for the transition to higher education.
 I work with our partner schools and colleges to equip students with the skills, knowledge and mindset they need to succeed.
 I feel privileged to work with like-minded colleagues both within Middlesex University and across our partner institutions who share my desire to increase the life chances and opportunities of the students we work with.

 Before joining the MDX Outreach team I worked as a careers adviser with over 500 pupils per academic year in schools and colleges in West London.
 Through that job, I realised that a lot of pupils coming from less privileged backgrounds faced many obstacles in life and simply lacked aspirations for higher education.
 I believe these students need the most inspiration throughout their education and I feel privileged to project manage programmes involving students from a widening participation background where I deliver a variety of workshops to learners and college staff.
 I am also involved in events on and off campus where I meet prospective students and other stakeholders which I thoroughly enjoy.